-If you are enrolled in TRS-ActiveCare, you may request a restriction by writing to: Aetna Legal Support Services, 152 Farmington Avenue, W121, Hartford, CT 06156-9998.
+If you are enrolled in TRS-ActiveCare, you may request a restriction by writing to: Aetna Legal Support Services, 151 Farmington Avenue, W121, Hartford, CT 06156-9998.
 In your request, state: (1) the information whose disclosure you want to limit, and (2) how you want to limit our use and/or disclosure of the information.
-You have the right to request that your protected health information not be disclosed to TRS if you have paid for the service received in full.